jaichavan/erpnext_com/erpnext_com/www/docs/user/manual/en/support/issue.md

 <!-- add-breadcrumbs -->

 # Issue

-Issue is an incoming query from your Customer, usually via email or from the “Contact” section of your website.
-(To fully integrate the Support Ticket to email, see the Email Settings section).

-> Tip: A dedicated support Email Address is a good way to integrate incoming queries via email.
-For example, you can send support queries to ERPNext at support@erpnext.com and it will automatically create a Issue in the Frappe system.
+**An issue is an expression of a query or dissatisfaction from your Customer.
+It can also be described as a report from a consumer providing review with documentation about a product or service.**

+These incoming queries are usually received via emails or 'Contact' section of the website or helpline number.

+To access Issue, go to:
-> Support > Issue > New Issue
+> Home > Support > Issue

 <img class="screenshot" alt="Issue" src="{{docs_base_url}}/assets/img/support/issue.png">

+An **Issue** contains details about:

+  * The incoming query
+  * Description of the query
+  * Customer information such as contact email
+  * The status of the issue
+  * The priority of the issue
+  * The type of the issue
+  * Attachments, if any
+  * Service Level Agreement, if applicable.
+  * The time of first response.
+  * Other details.

+> Tip: Any incoming email can be appended to Issue List in ERPNext.
+Check out Email Settings for this configuration.

+## 1. How to create an Issue

 #### Discussion Thread